Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 ---

 ## Promotions
-Lightrail enables a wide variety of promotion use-cases.
+Lightrail supports a wide variety of promotion use cases.
 A few common examples are:

  1. Personalized promotion associated with a customer.
  2. A site wide promotion code that can be entered during checkout.
  3. Unique promotion code delivered to a potential customer.

 Promotions can be valid for a percentage or dollar-off discount.
-These variations are all determined by properties on the `Value` which represent the promotion.
+These variations are all determined by properties on the `Value` which represents the promotion.

 ### Getting Started with Promotions
-To get started with promotions, you first need to create a `Program` which defines the default parameters for the promotion you want to create.
+To get started with promotions, you first need to create a `Program` which defines the default parameters for your promotion.

 Let's look at an example of creating a sign-up promotion which will be attached to new sign-ups for $5 off their first purchase.